ishan9220/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://github.com/ishan9220/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 **Conclusion 1** -
  Campaigns under the Theater category which began during the summer months of May, June and July were much more successful with May being the most successful month (111).
-These months also had the most volume of Theater campaigns launched, at 298.

 **Conclusion 2** -
-The winter months of Nov, Dec and January had the lowest performance in terms of successes  along with very low volume of launched campaigns - 147.
+The winter months of Nov, Dec and January had the lowest performance in terms of successes  along with very low volume of launched campaigns - 147 total across these months while 298 campaigns were launched across May, June and July.

 ### Outcomes based on Goals -